 Arriving back at Heathrow Airport, Charlie can’t resist conning a couple of tourists out of £200 but is caught in the act while Reggie flees the country with the cash from their Italian scam.

-Charlie is sentenced to six months and Reggie puts the money in a Swiss bank account for safekeeping.
-Before Reggie can tell Charlie the account details, he is killed by the mafia, called in by the Italians they swindled.
+Charlie is sentenced to six months, and Reggie puts the money in a Swiss bank account for safekeeping.
+But before Reggie can tell Charlie the account details, he is killed by the mafia, called in by the Italians they swindled.